Shoulder Replacement

 Risks of Shoulder Replacement

 The risks of having complications vary from person to person.
-That’s because each persons health status is different as well as the type of shoulder replacement they will need.
-The most common problems after shoulder replacement include:
+That’s because each persons health status is different.
+Complications differ as well, depending on the type of shoulder replacement being performed.
+While generally speaking, complications are uncommon, they are nonetheless, real risks that need to be heavily considered before deciding to proceed with surgery.
+Problems that can occur after shoulder replacement include:

 • Infection (most susceptible within the first two years)